 There are three main tests:

-The 4th generation test, which is a type of blood test which takes 7-10 days to get the results.
+- Combination/Fourth-Generation: The fourth-generation test, which is a type of blood test which takes about 7-10 days to get the results.
 This test is sensitive enough to detect HIV in your blood 2 weeks after a possible exposure.
-Not all testing sites offer this kind of test, so it is important to talk to your doctor or tester about when you last had risk and what kinds of HIV tests they can provide.
+Offered almost everywhere.

 - Rapid test (finger stick and oral tests): Both tests take about 20 minutes to get the results.
 This test will provide you with results 6 to 8 weeks after an exposure.

-If either rapid test is positive, the Western blot test is done (on a blood test) to confirm that the person is HIV positive.
+If either rapid test is positive, the fourth-generation test is done (on a blood test) to confirm that the person is HIV positive.

 It’s important to know there are three types of results that can come from a rapid test: non-reactive, invalid, and reactive.